Introduction to Rubber Technology

 Case Studies

-• Syndicate sessions relating to material selection and design problems help to reinforce the core topics and create opportunity for discussion and debate.
+• Interactive case studies on material selection and design challenges reinforce core topics and encourage discussion and problem-solving.

 Richard Andrews (SEP)